arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-dcp/content.md

 ## What You Will Learn
 -   How to upload and run applications on Portenta's M7 and M4 cores.
 -   About the characteristics of the M7 and the M4 cores.
--   How to force bootForce booting the M4 core through the M7 core and why that is necessary.
+-   How to force boot the M4 core through the M7 core and why that is necessary.
 -   Controlling the colours of the built-in RGB LED.

 ## Required Hardware and Software